CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

     >ChatAgent Wrapping:
     >- Once created or retrieved, the persistent Foundry agent is wrapped in a ChatAgent instance using AzureAIAgentClient.
-    >- This allows programmatic communication with the hosted agent while maintaining its state, policies, and monitoring features inside Azure AI Foundry.
+    >- This allows programmatic communication with the hosted agent while maintaining its state, policies, and monitoring features inside Microsoft Foundry.

 1. Once done, please save the file.
 Click on the **file** option from top menu, select **save** to save the file.